Johnny Smythe: Military service

 On 14 May 1945, a week after the war ended, Smythe was promoted war-substantive flight lieutenant in the RAFVR, receiving a regular commission as a flight lieutenant in the RAF on 9 May 1947 (seniority from 14 November 1947).

-After the war, Smythe joined the Colonial Office, with responsibility for the welfare of demobilised RAF personnel from Africa and the Caribbean.
+After the war, Smythe was seconded to the Colonial Office, with responsibility for the welfare of demobilised RAF personnel from Africa and the Caribbean.
 In 1948 he became the senior Colonial Office official on the Empire Windrush, a captured German troop ship taking former military personnel back to their homes in the Caribbean.
 On discovering that it would be very hard for the men to find jobs in Jamaica, Smythe consulted the Colonial Office, which agreed that the men should return to Britain.
 West Indians who settled in Britain from that point became known as the Windrush generation.
 For his services, Smythe was appointed a Member of the Order of the British Empire, Military Division (MBE) in the 1951 Birthday Honours.
 He ended his active service in the RAF in June 1951, transferring to the reserves.

 Later career

 After Smythe twice successfully defended men facing courts martial, despite having no legal training, a judge suggested that he take up a career in law and provided a letter of introduction.
-He qualified as a barrister and returned to Freetown, Sierra Leone's capital, where he was appointed a Queen's Counsel and eventually became Attorney General.
+He qualified as a barrister and returned to Freetown, Sierra Leone's capital and initially worked for the government, becoming a Queens Counsel and serving as Attorney General.

 On an official visit to the United States, Smythe was invited to the White House by President John F. Kennedy.
 Both Smythe and Kennedy had back pain because of injuries sustained during the Second World War, and Kennedy recommended that Smythe consult his own chiropractor.

 At a social occasion in Freetown, Smythe was talking to the German Ambassador.
 In the course of conversation, the ambassador revealed that he had been a fighter pilot who shot down his first British bomber on the date and in the place where Smythe had been shot down.